ipython/ipyparallel/docs/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Sometimes, the Dask dashboard might not be directly accessible via the browser.
-To solve this, you can use SSH tunnelling.
+To solve this, you can use SSH tunneling.
 Let's say we started with the
 following setup:

 .. code-block:: python